 Keeping Dialogue Going During the Most Trying Times: Spring 2021 Peer Facilitators – Amal Omer & Amira Silverman, Brandy Smith & Lily Stadler; Spring 2020 Peer Facilitators – Mya Garcia & Cristal Maria, Emma Porter & Amanda Gomez, Samantha Velez & Taina Cotto.

-Skidmore College is the first college or university in the United States to offer a minor in Intergroup Relations.
+Skidmore is the first college or university in the United States to offer a minor in intergroup relations.
 Click here for more information.

 Read more about Intergroup Relations here.